gilead12/Marstakers-smart-contract-Dapps/README.md

 To Deploy this contract on binance smartchain First you need to deploy on testnet before deploying on mainnet.

-You need to download window or metamask Extension to able to deploy it,
+You need to download window or mac chrome metamask Extension to be able to deploy it,

 And you need BNB fauect that you get from here https://testnet.binance.org/faucet-smart